-Cutter Law’s attorneys are proud to have been part of the lawsuit filed on behalf of children who were manipulated into spending money on Facebook games without their knowledge or permission.
+Cutter Law’s attorneys are proud to have been part of the class action lawsuit filed on behalf of children who were manipulated into spending money on Facebook games without their knowledge or permission.

 Too often, corporate greed takes the priority over following the law, and when that happens it is often up to the consumers harmed by those actions to come forward and hold these companies accountable.